ibm-cloud-docs/pattern-zerto-dr-vcf/overview.md

 {{site.data.keyword.attribute-definition-list}}

 # Overview
 {: #overview}

-The Zerto deployment for disaster recovery for VMware Cloud Foundation (VCF) workloads pattern parovides a solution design where both the protected and recovery sites are hosted in {{site.data.keyword.vpc_full}}.
+The Zerto deployment for disaster recovery for VMware Cloud Foundation (VCF) workloads pattern provides a solution design where both the protected and recovery sites are hosted in {{site.data.keyword.vpc_full}}.

 While the provisioning of the VCF in {{site.data.keyword.vpc_short}} is automated, the installation and configuration of Zerto is a manual process, [please follow the link for installation](https://help.zerto.com/bundle/Linux.ZVM.HTML.10.0_U3/page/Book_in_Portal_-_Prerequisite_for_ZVM_Linux.htm){: external} on {{site.data.keyword.cloud_notm}}.
 {: note}